z-------------/CPod/CONTRIBUTING.md

 ## Contributing

-Contributions in the form of pull requests are welcome.

 ### Issues

 For bug reports, please provide as much useful information as possible to help me identify and fix the problem.